BA (Hons), MBA

 Sheffield University Management School

-Helen has been an Associate at The University of Sheffield Management School since 2012, teaching Undergraduate and Masters students.
+Helen has been an Associate at Sheffield University Management School since 2012, teaching on undergraduate and masters courses.

 BA (Hons) Social & Political Studies 2:1 The University of Sheffield